A Journey, Not a Destination

 So, first, let’s define recovery…

-Autism treatment needs to start from a place of acceptance.
-Its first and foremost goal is to address the medical aspects of autism that are creating pain and discomfort.
+It is essential that autism treatment begins from a place of acceptance.
+The first and foremost goal of autism treatment is to address the medical aspects of autism that are creating pain and discomfort.
 Assessing and treating underlying medical issues improves autistic behaviours driven by pain and/or sensory issues.
 The next step in autism treatment is to support age level communication, social and learning.
-Autism recovery is the optimization of brain function for every child.
+In my opinion, autism recovery is the optimization of brain function for every child.
 We are supporting recovery of age level skills for a child diagnosed with autism, not recovering them from autism.

 Biomedical families know that there are often gains quite soon after changing your child’s diet or adding in methyl B12 injections.
 We know that there are so many different treatments to try with the goal of getting your child to develop new skills as quickly as possible with the hope of creating opportunities for age level skills.
 You know that recovery is a journey, not a destination.
 Writing about recovery felt like a statement of finality and what I wanted to share was the joy and sorrow of the biomedical treatment JOURNEY.